shubhomb/shubhom.com/content/home/publications.md

 active = true
 date = 2016-04-20T00:00:00

-title = "Academic Writing"
+title = "Technical Reports"
 subtitle = ""

 # Order that this section will appear in.
 weight = 60

 # Number of publications to list.
-count = 1
+count = 2

 # List format.
 #   0 = Simple